build-on-aws/content/posts/machine-learning-graphs/06-knowledge-graph-embedding/index.md

 ---
-title: Graph theory
+title: KGE
-description: This post provides the reader with a graph theory theoritical minimum in order to understand GNN terminology.
+description: This post provides the reader with an in depth understanding of knowledge graph embedding and theoritical details of what is supported by DGL-KE.
 tags:
   - graphml
   - graph-neural-networks